Jimmy Lifton

-James Ian Lifton (born January 13, 1955), also known as Jimmy Lifton, is an American musician and a producer.
+James Ian Lifton (born January 13, 1955), also known as Jimmy Lifton, is an American musician and film producer.
 Lifton's first major film production was the horror cult classic Mirror, Mirror (1990).
 Since then, he has produced 18 feature films, working with actors like Mark Ruffalo, Christina Ricci, Hulk Hogan, James Brolin, Traci Lords, and Bruce Campbell.
 Lifton co-founded a post-production company called Oracle Post in 1996.
 Oracle Post provides picture and sound needs for feature films and television, and has a client base that consists of companies like Fox, HBO, NBC, Universal, Disney, Nickelodeon, Paramount, Sony, Warner Brothers, and MTV.

 Early life

 Lifton was born in Detroit, Michigan.
 He got an early start to his creative career, and at a young age he was graced with an apprenticeship to the Master Organist for the Detroit Symphony.
 In 1972, Lifton started his first band, Merlin.
 Merlin's most notable performances were at the People's Ballroom, in Ann Arbor, where they opened for vocalist Mitch Ryder and The Knock Down Party Band, and Bob Seger.
 Lifton attend The Royal Conservatory of Music and earned a degree in piano.
 After graduation, Lifton moved to Boston to attend Berklee School of Music.
 Soon he decided he had learned all that he could and moved back to Michigan to pursue a career in the music industry.